 The program consists of four months of hands-on training, including industry certifications in Occupational First Aid, FoodSafe and WHMIS.
-You will learn how to safely operate, clean and maintain soups, stocks, sauces, sandwiches, cookies, quick breads and more.
+You will learn how to safely operate, clean and maintain common kitchen equipment and become familiar with standard culinary measurements and calculations.